vj1089/my_project_micro/deployments/multi-resource/README.md

 # Multi-Resource Deployment Framework

-A flexible, YAML-driven Terraform framework for deploying multiple AWS resources (EC2, RDS, ALB, EKS, ECS, etc.) in a single deployment.
+A flexible, YAML-driven Terraform/OpenTofu framework for deploying multiple AWS resources (EC2, RDS, ALB, EKS, ECS, etc.) in a single deployment.
 Designed for seamless integration with Harness CI/CD.

+> **🎉 Fully Compatible with OpenTofu!** This framework works with both Terraform and OpenTofu without any code changes.

 ## 🎯 Features